image

 • One dose of diphtheria-tetanus toxoid (Tdap or Td) vaccination within the past ten years.

 • Two doses of varicella vaccine are needed.
-Individuals born between 1966-1997 who have doctor or parental reports of disease are considered immune.
+Individuals born between 1966-1997 who have a doctor or parental reports of disease are considered immune.

-• Serologic confirmation (titers) of immunity to measles, rubella, mumps, hepatitis B or varicella is acceptable.
+• Serologic confirmation (titers) of immunity to measles, rubella, mumps, hepatitis B, or varicella is acceptable.

 • During the nursing program, each student will be asked to show evidence of current immunization requirements required in every clinical course to each clinical instructor.
 If there are further questions regarding this requirement, consult your clinical instructor.